ddeveloper72/milestone-5-project/README.md

 Customers will be able to upvote a bug report made by another customer, should they have the same issue.
 If there are many upvotes for a particular bug, the product development team will use this statistical data to do as a risk assessment and reassign development time to resolving the bug.

+The statistical information will be collected and presented to the customers to show the time line spent on bug resolution and update roll-out.

 ## 2. The UX Design
 *(This template is with thanks from
 @sarahloh)*